-GCPS aligns investment and resources to meet the needs of ELL students through the following initiatives:
+GCPS will align investment and resources to meet the needs of ELL students through the following initiatives:

-- GCPS will continue to work to increase current ELL faculty to meet the needs of our ELL students and the range of needed support and align those resources accordingly - o Currently, GCPS is providing services to eight students in three schools.
-(Two students refused services for the 2022-23 school year.) - Currently all eight students are Spanish speaking - Increase in the number of certified teachers working with our ELL students through visits at college job fairs, working with our Human Resources Department, national job postings, etc. - Offer the ability of current teachers to seek additional certification in the area of ESOL instruction to support our current ELL student population and growing need - Utilize School Counselors in each school as the Family Coordinator/Liaison for each of our ELL families and work in conjunction with our ELL faculty to monitor student success through grades, attendance, growth in iReady Reading and/or iReady Math; pass rate on High School Assessments, completion of Student Service Learning Hours, etc.
+- GCPS will continue to work to provide appropriate ELL teaching and instructional resources to meet the individual needs of our ELL students - Currently, GCPS is providing services to eight students in three schools.
+(Two students refused services for the 2022-23 school year.) - o Currently all eight students are Spanish speaking. - Provide certified teachers to the greatest extent possible through visits at college job fairs, working with our Human Resources Department, national job postings, etc. - Explore shifting the $\frac{1}{2}$ time EL teacher to full time.

-- Offer and provide the opportunity for student led conferences to bridge the link between home- school communication - Explore the use of Temporary Contracts for Spanish teachers to fulfill transition services in the evenings - as needed - Increase Professional Development opportunities for our EL teachers and the teachers of our ELL students in the area of multilingualism which will in turn improve the academic success of our ELL students - Capitalize on the wealth of information available on the WIDA website to aid in our teachers continued PD. - Continue to offer Temporary Contracts to teachers to support our ELL students before/after school with instructional needs including specific tutoring opportunities/need - Continue the use of translating documents through Google Translate with our Spanish teachers review/approval for use
+- Offer current teachers the opportunity to seek additional certification in the area of ESOL instruction to support our current ELL student population. - Utilize School Counselors in each school as the Family Coordinator/Liaison for each of our ELL families and work in conjunction with our ELL faculty to monitor student success through grades, attendance, growth in iReady Reading and/or iReady Math; pass rate on High School Assessments, completion of Student Service Learning Hours, etc. - Offer and provide the opportunity for student led conferences to bridge the link between home- school communication. - Explore the use of Temporary Contracts for Spanish teachers to fulfill transition services in the evenings as needed. - Increase Professional Development opportunities for our EL teachers and the teachers of our ELL students in the area of multilingualism which will in turn improve the academic success of our ELL students. - Capitalize on the wealth of information available on the WIDA website to aid in our teachers continued PD. - Continue to offer Temporary Contracts to teachers to support our ELL students before/after school with instructional needs including specific tutoring opportunities as needed. - Continue the use of translating documents through Google Translate with our Spanish teachers review/approval for use.